-Remember when a landline phone and the Sunday newspaper were non-negotiable?
-Times are changing.
-The rise of minimalism, rising costs, environmental concerns, and a shift in what we value are leading many to question the essentials.
-Could we actually live without things we once deemed indispensable?
+Do you remember when a landline phone and the Sunday newspaper were essential items in a weekly routine?
+Times are always changing and people learn to live with less when needed.
+The rise of minimalism, inflation, environmental concerns, and an overall shift in societal values are leading many to question their once-necessary items.
+Could we actually live without things we once deemed essential?

 This trend isn’t about deprivation but about aligning our spending and lifestyles with what truly matters to us.
-It redefines “necessity,” driven by a desire for financial freedom, greater environmental responsibility, and increased personal well-being.
+It redefines “necessity” in a way that is driven by a desire for financial freedom, greater environmental responsibility, and improved personal well-being.

-Let’s dive into 13 things you might be surprised to discover are surprisingly optional.
+Let’s consider 13 things you might be surprised to discover are optional in today’s world.
 You might even feel inspired to try living with less – who knows what you’ll gain?

 1. Cable Television